 However, in the second instance, often the appointment of Tribal leadership or the conduct of a Tribal election becomes the center of a larger dispute, such that appeals are unlikely to be handled in a manner affording due process.
 The factions then will approach the Agency and request our recognition of each faction's actions.
-As a matter of policy, the Agency informs the Tribal government as constituted prior to the appointment or election that a continuing dispute regarding the composition of the governing body of the Tribe raises concerns that a duly constituted government is lacking.
+As a matter of policy, the Agency informs the Tribal government as constituted prior to the appointment or election that a continuing dispute regarding the composition of the government of the government is lacking.
 The Agency then advises the Tribe to resolve the dispute internally within a reasonable period of time, and that failure to do so may result in sanctions taken against the Tribe, up to and including the suspension of the government-to-government relationship between the Tribe and the United States.
 Such suspensions are rare, but they do occur.